 Cod Brandade, pimenton croutons, Parma ham, tapenade, lemon & bottarga. (£11.50).
 I can only describe this dish as bastardised (in a good way).
 Let me explain; you have the Spanish influence from the bacalao/olive oil emulsion (cod brandade) as well as the paprika croutons (pimenton croutons), the Italian ham, the tapendade (olives, capers, anchovies and olive oil) from Provençal and finally the bottarga (cure fish roe) from Spain.
-It was an orchestra of flavour and textures.
+Nonetheless, it was an orchestra of flavour and textures.

 Cuvée Faustine Rouge Vieilles Vignes 2013 (£59).
 Lovely red fruit!